1. Media Subsystem Profile¶

 Once a patch is submitted, it may follow either one of the following workflows:

-Media Maintainers’ workflow: Media Maintainers post the PRs, which are handled by the Media Subsystem Maintainers:
+Media Maintainers’ workflow: Media Maintainers post the Pull Requests, which are handled by the Media Subsystem Maintainers:

-For this workflow, pull requests are generated by Media Maintainers.
-If you are not a Media Maintainer, then please don’t submit pull requests, as they will not be processed.
+For this workflow, Pull Requests are generated by Media Maintainers with Patchwork access.
+If you do not have Patchwork access, then please don’t submit Pull Requests, as they will not be processed.

 Media Committers’ workflow: patches are handled by Media Maintainers with commit rights: